IBM/MGS/README.md

 # NOTE: Currently, the container does not have any editor (vi, emacs) as this would increase the size of the container
 # Code development can be done from the host-side (either opens a new shell, or we can switch to the host using Ctrl-p-q)
-# ... (do code development) and then switch to the container environment using 'docker attach'
+# ... (do code development) and then switch to the container environment (for compiling/running gslparser) using 'docker attach'
 ```

 ## Hints